Abingdon Backup Script

 After the set of restore files has been determined, ABuS removes the common part of their paths and creates the remaining relative paths in the current directory.
 E.g. if these the files were to be restored:

 Files that have been deleted at the cut-off time are not restored.
 Note, however, that ABuS does not track historic deletions; for example, assume a certain file was last changed on Monday, deleted on Tuesday, and recreated on Wednesday.
 A restore with an end-of-Tuesday cut-off would restore the Monday version.

---listing option is implied if any of the restore filters are used with a
+The –listing option is implied if any of the restore filters are used without a –restore.

 ABuS only backs up to local filesystems.
 This means that the backups themselves are at risk of corruption, for example from ramsomware.
 It is important that another copy of the backup is made and that it fulfills these criteria:

 - It must not be on a locally accessible filesystem or network share, so that the machine being backed up cannot corrupt it.